Meet the MHSA Lobbyists

 Jon is consistently ranked as a ‘Top Ten’ lobbyist by Inside Michigan Politics, a trusted publication of political and policy issues in Michigan.
 This honor is voted on bi-annually by key members of the Governor’s staff policy makers within State departments and the Legislature.

 Jon holds a bachelor’s degree in Political Science and Public Administration from Central Michigan University.
-He has been a long time board member at the Greater Lansing Amateur Hockey Association (GLAHA) and as a coach in youth hockey and baseball programs for over ten years.
-He is active and supportive of many local charities, including St. Vincent De Paul Home, Ele’s Place, St. Mary’s Hospice, the American Heart Association, the Lansing Youth & Recreation Fund, the YMCA, the Boys and Girls Club of Lansing and Food Shelters in Lansing and Detroit.
-Jon and his family are active in their local parish.
+He has served as a board member at the Greater Lansing Amateur Hockey Association (GLAHA) and as a coach in youth hockey and baseball programs for over ten years.
+He is active and supportive of many local charities, including St. Vincent De Paul Home, Ele’s Place, St. Mary’s Hospice, the American Heart Association, the YMCA, Boy Scouts of America, the Boys and Girls Club of Lansing and Food shelters in Lansing and Detroit.
+Jon and his family are also active in their local parish.

-A Lansing area native, Jon and his wife Cathy reside with their seven children in East Lansing.
+A Lansing area native, Jon and his wife Cathy reside with their seven children in Williamston.